LuisArmando-TestCoder/procrastination-games/README.md

 npm jest
 ```

-Each challenge has a testing file with sample input-outputs that self explain the challenge itself
+Each challenge has a testing file with sample input-outputs, plus an explanation of the challenge itself